KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-29-databases.md

 You can read more about SQL types on [W3Schools](https://www.w3schools.com/sql/sql_datatypes_general.asp), or by doing a Google search.
 But you'll notice that many types include a size component, like `varchar` above.
 This helps minimize the size our database takes up: there's no point making room for a million characters if nobody's name will be that long.
 Maybe more importantly: since you'll probably want to use a database service (which costs money), you don't want to pay for storage that you'll never use!

 Also note that different databases support different types, so always consult the documentation for your database.
-Derby's type documentation is [here](https://db.apache.org/derby/docs/10.13/ref/crefsqlj31068.html).
+Derby's type documentation is [Apache db - derby docs](https://db.apache.org/derby/docs/10.13/ref/crefsqlj31068.html).

 You don't have to become an expert on all of this right now, as long as you remember that database columns have types, which you specify when you execute a create statement.